 What causes feels hot to touch?
 168 possible conditions

-- high environmental temperature or particularly combined with high humidity
+- high environmental temperature, particularly combined with high humidity

 - not drinking enough fluids (dehydration)